Updated: Mar 14

 Why move to the East Bay?
 More living space, weather, maybe a backyard pool, and proximity to San Francisco.

 When thinking about raising a family and when outdoor space, a larger home, and predictably high-quality public schools begin to take precedence over nightlife, San Francisco residents often start to look to the east.
 The “Urban-Suburban” centers of Oakland, Alameda, and Berkeley offer proximity to the City, high walk scores as well as diverse dining and entertainment options.
 The suburbs “through the tunnel” further East offer more space for the dollar, renowned schools, backyard pools, and warmer weather.
-The East Bay has a thriving international food scene which rivals the big city as San Francisco chefs have migrated east to set up their own restaurants in these more affordable East Bay cities.
-Art, music, seasonal festivals and cultural celebrations weave into the fabric of daily life of east bay residents who enjoy life within a 30-minute commute of San Francisco.
+The East Bay has a thriving international food scene that rivals the big city as San Francisco chefs have migrated east to set up their own restaurants in these more affordable East Bay cities.
+Art, music, seasonal festivals, and cultural celebrations weave into the fabric of the daily life of east bay residents who enjoy life within a 30-minute commute of San Francisco.

 One big appeal of East Bay life is that most communities are within reach of BART’s rail system.
 Living near one of the East Bay’s 34 stations means you can generally reach SF’s Financial District within 30 minutes to an hour during commute hours.
 BART serves most cities here with 120 miles of track, 48 stations, and 5 major lines that take riders throughout the East Bay and into San Francisco daily (and just recently opened their first San Jose station).
 Train service begins at 6:00 am and the last train operates until shortly after midnight and offers riders a frequency of trains that other Bay Area agencies such as CalTrain don’t offer so it’s easy to understand why the chance to live in close proximity to a BART station makes east bay housing more and more desirable each year.
 If you miss your BART train, you’ll wait 15 minutes.
 In comparison, if you miss your CalTrain, you have to wait nearly an hour.